-Compare rates from 14 car insurance companies in Minnesota.
+Compare the best rates from 15 car insurance companies in Minnesota.

 Across the North Star State, there are 283,828 miles of road just waiting to be driven.
 We’ll get you prepped, then you take the wheel.